awsdocs/amazon-sagemaker-developer-guide/doc_source/cdf-training.md

 + Training model serialization \(handled by the algorithm\)
 + Trained model deserialization \(optional, handled by you\)

-## Training Data Serialization<a name="td-serialization"></a>
+## Training Data Formats<a name="td-serialization"></a>

-Many Amazon SageMaker algorithms support training with data in the CSV format\.
-Please see the individual algorithm pages, or this [page](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-algo-docker-registry-paths.html) for a summary of supported data formats by algorithm\.
-To use CSVs for training, please specify a [ContentType](https://docs.aws.amazon.com/sagemaker/latest/dg/API_Channel.html#SageMaker-Type-Channel-ContentType) of 'text/csv' in the input data channel specification\.
-Amazon SageMakerr requires the CSV to not have a header record and assumes the target variable is in the first column, with features in subsequent columns\.
-This can be changed for unsupervised learning tasks like k\-means, which do not have a target column, by specifying the number of label columns in the content type\.
-For example, 'text/csv;label\_size=0'\.
+Many Amazon SageMaker algorithms support training with data in CSV format\.
+To use data in CSV format for training, in the input data channel specification, specify **text/csv** as the [ContentType](https://docs.aws.amazon.com/sagemaker/latest/dg/API_Channel.html#SageMaker-Type-Channel-ContentType)\.
+Amazon SageMaker requires that a CSV file doesn't have a header record and that the target variable is in the first column\.
+To run unsupervised learning algorithms that don't have a target, specify the number of label columns in the content type\.
+For example, in this case **'text/csv;label\_size=0'**\.

-Amazon SageMaker algorithms work best with the optimized protobuf [recordIO]( https://mxnet.incubator.apache.org/architecture/note_data_loading.html#data-format ) format\.
-In the following code, each observation in the dataset is converted into a binary representation as a set of 4\-byte floats and is then loaded to the protobuf “values” field\.
+Most Amazon SageMaker algorithms work best when you use the optimized protobuf [recordIO]( https://mxnet.incubator.apache.org/architecture/note_data_loading.html#data-format ) format for the training data\.
+Using this format allows you to take advantage of *Pipe mode* when training the algorithms that support it\. *File mode* loads all of your data from Amazon Simple Storage Service \(Amazon S3\) to the training instance volumes\.
+In *Pipe mode*, your training job streams data directly from Amazon S3\.
+Streaming can provide faster start times for training jobs and better throughput\.
+With Pipe mode, you also reduce the size of the Amazon Elastic Block Store volumes for your training instances\.
+Pipe mode needs only enough disk space to store your final model artifacts\.
+File mode needs disk space to store both your final model artifacts and your full training dataset\.
+See the [AlgorithmSpecification](API_AlgorithmSpecification.md) for additional details on the training input mode\.
+For a summary of the data formats supported by each algorithm, see the documentation for the individual algorithms or this [table](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-algo-docker-registry-paths.html)\.

 **Note**
- [Step 3\.2\.3: Transform the Training Dataset and Upload It to S3](ex1-preprocess-data-transform.md) shows how to convert a numPy array into the protobuf recordIO format\.
+ For an example that shows how to convert the commonly used numPy array into the protobuf recordIO format, see [Step 3\.2\.3: Transform the Training Dataset and Upload It to S3](ex1-preprocess-data-transform.md) \.

-The schema for the protocol buffers is:
+In the protobuf recordIO format, Amazon SageMaker converts each observation in the dataset into a binary representation as a set of 4\-byte floats and is then loads it to the protobuf values field\.
+If you are using Python for your data preparation, we strongly recommend that you use these existing transformations\.
+However, if you are using another language, the protobuf definition file below provides the schema that you use to convert your data into SageMaker's protobuf format\.

 ```
 syntax = "proto2";